TheFreeWeb/FreeSearcher/README.md

 ## Contributing

-> Send links as a TXT file, in an ISSUE request.
+> Send files as a catbox or fileditch link, in an ISSUE request.
 These must be clean.
 No video games or cracked executables please!
+> You may also help support the project by refining code.
+Help create batch scripts in the links repo here: https://github.com/TheFreeWeb/freesearcherlinkdir